cihat-kose/appium-mobile-automation-framework/README.md

 ![Maven](https://img.shields.io/badge/Maven-C71A36?style=for-the-badge&logo=apache-maven&logoColor=white)

 ### 🚀 Overview
-This project is designed to automate mobile application testing using Appium, TestNG, and Java.
-It focuses on testing the login functionality of a sample mobile application.
-The project includes a robust setup for starting and stopping the Appium server, initializing the Android driver, and running TestNG test cases.
+This project automates mobile application testing for **both Android and iOS platforms** using Appium, TestNG, and Java.
+The framework is designed to handle multiple platforms by switching desired capabilities and driver configurations dynamically.
+By modifying the driver setup in the `DriverManager` class, tests can be executed on Android devices using UiAutomator2 or on iOS devices using XCUITest.

 ### 📋 Table of Contents
 - [🚀 Overview](#overview)